Which Smart Building sensors are used in People Counting?

 Contact sensors can, to a limited extent, be used to monitor footfall as a function of how often a door is opened and closed.
 But only motion sensors provide the accuracy required for smart building systems to operate as intended.
-Discrete Time-of-Flight (ToF) infrared smart building sensors allow building managers to easily track and count people entering and exiting the property.
+Discrete Time-of-Flight (ToF) infrared smart building sensors allow building managers to easily anonymously count people entering and exiting the property.

 The accuracy and precision of individual systems varies depending on a number of factors, but the Terabee 3D Time-of-Flight people counting solution can reliably track visitors with 95% accuracy or better, using a proprietary people counting algorithm to distinguish between individuals in crowded spaces.
 The People Counting L-XL device from Terabee is ideal for large doorways, hallways, and wide meeting rooms and open spaces, while the People Counting M device is optimized for standard doors.
 Interested in learning more?